-- For example, you can use a wildcard certificate for
+- For example, if you have a wildcard certificate for

 www.example.com, but not to

 rootuser may install a wildcard certificate on a collection of subdomains that are associated with a single root domain on multiple IP addresses.
-If this configuration uses multiple IP addresses, a user on the server must not own the
+If multiple IP addresses are used, a user on the server must not own the